 How do you create a customer journey map?
 It can be as easy as 3 steps.
 This is something the marketers at American Family Insurance (AmFam) know well.
 When they realized they were losing out on customers, AmFam performed a serious content audit analysis to fill all their content gaps and reach the customers they were missing out on.

 AmFam took the buyer’s journey process to the next level by following these 3 steps:

-They found their content gaps by not just creating one single buyer’s journey, but every potential buyer’s journey to get a full view of their content landscape.
+They found their content gaps by not just creating one single customer journey map, but every potential customer journey to get a full view of their content landscape.

 Step One: The customer journey map begins with a skeleton.

 “Think of the buyer’s journey as never-ending.
 They can go left; they can go right.
 “They can go up; they can go down.
 Think of the journey from onboarding, to features, to filing a claim, to having babies.
 And that’s where we meet them, where their needs are.
 It doesn’t matter what persona they are, we still need to give them the best experience.” – Ashley Mortimer

-Step Two: After all the buyer’s journeys are mapped (each persona assigned a color), AmFam creates a 12-month timeline.
+Step Two: After creating the customer journey map (each persona assigned a color), AmFam creates a 12-month timeline.

 This timeline encompassed every AmFam persona, every buyer’s journey, and every touch point (including direct mail and email).
 Laid out above, each point on the customer journey map corresponds to a persona interacting with a different marketing initiative as they move closer to purchase.

 AmFam then identified “gaps” in the content they were producing, and opportunities to create more content for those points on the timeline.
 But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was content that catered more to the customer’s needs entirely, and sought only to help the buyer at that stage in their journey with whatever questions they may have had, even if that meant not pushing their product.